Circulating tumor DNA: Whole-genome sequencing

-androgen receptor augmentation because it increases the dimensionality of the data.

 Further work is needed to understand how metastatic location and size, in relation to tumor burden, influence circulating tumor DNA and the choice of new techniques to select other lesions that reflect clinically dominant disease.

 Considerations

 "Normal" vs tumor DNA detection

 One of the challenges in using ctDNA as a cancer biomarker is whether ctDNA can be distinguished with cfDNA from normal cells. cfDNA is released by non-malignant cells during normal cellular turnover, but also during procedures such as surgery, radiotherapy, or chemotherapy.
 It is thought that leukocytes are the primary contributors to cfDNA in serum.

 Research

 ctDNA in cancer screening

 The clinical utility of ctDNA for the detection of primary disease is in part limited by the sensitivity of current technology to detect small tumors with low levels of ctDNA present and a priori unknown somatic mutations.

 ctDNA in cancer monitoring

 Evidence of disease by traditional imaging methods, such as CT, PET or MRI may be absent after tumor resection.
 Therefore, ctDNA analysis poses a potential avenue to detect minimal residual disease (MRD), and thus the possibility of tumor recurrence, in cases where bulk tumors are absent by conventional imaging methods.
 A comparison of MRD detection by CT imaging compared to ctDNA has been previously done in individuals with stage II colon cancer; in this study, researchers were able to detect ctDNA in individuals who showed no sign of clinical malignancy by a CT scan, suggesting that ctDNA detection has greater sensitivity to assess MRD.
 However, the authors acknowledge that ctDNA analysis is not without limitations; plasma samples collected post-operatively were only able to predict recurrence at 36 months in 48% of cases.
-Subsequently, ctDNA assays have been developed for both colorectal cancer and melanoma.
+Subsequently, ctDNA assays have been developed for pancreatic cancer, colorectal cancer and melanoma.

 These approaches are now used in the detection of minimal residual disease using both tumor-informed and tumor-agnostic approaches.